 - Clean air filter - You will be surprised how fast dust will spread in the air with a dirty filter.
 Filters from ventilation, HVAC, air conditioner, and air purifier requires cleaning regularly.
 A filter can be clogged or broken if is not well-maintained.
 If the ducts have punctured, replace or repair it to prevent dust from escaping.
 Check the manual on the filter's intermittent maintenance.

 - Vacuum daily with a HEPA vacuum cleaner - Whether it is a console, handheld, or stick vacuum, if it can suck, is good enough for us.
 So vacuum thoroughly at every cover of the room including hard to reach places and carpet.
 That's where dust bunnies are born.

 - Change your bedding regularly – If you wake up with a nasty rash or itches, there could be dust mites in your bed.
 Change or wash your bed sheet, mattress, pillows case every 1 to 2 weeks to kill off dust mites and remove loosen fiber.
 Consider switching to hypoallergenic covers for better dust mites protection.

 - Organized your home clutter – Keep the closet door closed at all times.
 Hide garments, clothes, and towels inside a drawer or cabinet to avoid dust collection.
 Store away toys, books, or gadgets into a box rather than leaving them exposed.

 - No indoor pets if possible - Dogs and cats will also contribute to dust through shed hair, pet dander, ticks, and dirt.
 If the furry one must stay, groom them daily so there's less flaky skin in the air.

 - Avoid carpet and faux – Try not to get one as carpet is one of the dustiest and dirtiest items in a household.
 You should vacuum it more often or wash it in a washing machine if possible.
-If not, bring it outside for beating by draping it on a ledge or gate.
+Alternatively, bring it outside for beating by draping it on a ledge or gate.
 That way, all the dust particles will be released outside far away from your home.

 - Never use feather duster - It might seem effective, but it just moves dust from one place to another.
 Use a damp cloth or rag that is electrostatically more adhere to dust.
 Always wipe from top to bottom.